 - Do you hang your belts or roll them?

 The first thing you should do is to get the dimensions of a room and then draw up the floorplan.
 Make notes of where the windows as well as doors are located and also a location of light switches, outlets, air vents, and simply anything else on the walls, ceiling or floor.

 You do not want any unwelcome surprises once you have already built everything all by yourself.

 3. Create An Overall Plan And Divide Your Closet

-Try dividing the closet design into sections and begin creating design options.
+Try dividing the custom closet design into sections and begin creating design options.
 You should come up with a lot of different configurations so that you may eventually choose the best one out of them all.
 Usually, the best option will be the one that best fits your specific needs and wishes and the one you can be the most comfortable and joyful to walk into every single day.

 4. Design Every Section According To Your Taste And Requirements